BlueBeatleHD/Zip-Project/README.md

 # AVL Trees vs Red Black Trees using zipcodes

-C++ CMD Application used to show the difference in performance between AVL and RED Black Trees by using zop codes within the United States in the year 2010.
+C++ CMD Application used to show the difference in performance between AVL and RED Black Trees by using zip codes within the United States in the year 2010.

 ## Usage